-In times of need the council website will provide key information on school closures, revised bin collections, road conditions and other snow/ice related details.
-We also make them available to the local radio stations.
+In times of need our website will provide key information on school closures, revised bin collections, road conditions and other weather-related details.
+We also make this available to the local radio stations.

-Drive safely - if you do need to drive during periods of bad weather check the forecast in advance and plan enough time for a trip that may involve delays and dangerous driving conditions.
+If you do need to drive during periods of bad weather, check the forecast in advance and plan enough time for a trip that may involve delays and dangerous driving conditions.

 Whatever the weather, be prepared and take action accordingly.